TeacherGaming/slate/source/includes/sdk_http.md

     </intent-filter>
 </receiver>
 ```
-#### Broadcast login (while App is running)
+#### Broadcast login (while game is running)

-When the app is running intents can be received via broadcast.
-Receiving broadcast requires a BroadcastReceiver.
+When the game is running intents can be received via broadcast.
+Receiving broadcasts requires a BroadcastReceiver.
 Implementation may differ depending on the engine you are using for your game.

 TGA Unity SDK uses an Android plugin for receiving broadcasts.

 #### Testing with TeacherGaming App
 1. Install the app from google play: https://play.google.com/store/apps/details?id=com.teachergaming.com&hl=en
   (or search: TeacherGaming)
-2. Open the TG application on your device
+2. Open the TeacherGaming Application on your device
 3. Press “Login to Analytics” button at the top of the screen
 4. Tap the laptop image 10 times at the top of the screen A new menu will open where you can input the following information:
     * Your game package name, for example: com.FiveMoreMinutes.SwitchAndGlitch
     * Class ID
     * Student ID
-    * Press “Launch” and the TG app will run your game and send given id’s to it.
+    * Press “Launch” and the TeacherGaming App will run your game and send given id’s to it.

 ```url
 Example URI scheme for testing login: